diegomezg/devops-trainee-program/12.5 - Ansible basics/activities/Working-setup.md

 # Download Vagrant

-Vagrant can be installed in two ways.
-If you are the lucky guy with mac, then something like this should do the trick:
+Vagrant can be installed in two ways, if you're on a mac then something like this should do the trick:

 ```sh
 brew tap hashicorp/tap